-- Install cables securely, verifying that the cables do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
-If you hear the cables rub or bang against the vehicle, stop and retighten them.
-If this does not work, remove the cables to prevent vehicle damage. - Avoid overloading your vehicle. - Remove the tire cables when they are no longer needed. - Do not use cables on dry roads. - The suspension insulation and bumpers will help prevent vehicle damage.
-Do not remove these components from the vehicle when using snow tires and traction devices. - Do not exceed 48 km/h (30 mph) with tire cables on your vehicle.
+- Cables or chains should only be used on the rear wheels. - Install cables or chains securely, verifying that the cables or chains do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
+If you hear the cables or chains rub or bang against the vehicle, stop and retighten them.
+If this does not work, remove the cables or chains to prevent vehicle damage. - Avoid overloading your vehicle. - Remove the cables or chains when they are no longer needed. - Do not use cables or chains on dry roads. - Do not exceed 48 km/h (30 mph) with tire cables or chains on your vehicle.